Choose article

 • Sphenopalatine branch of the maxillary artery - provides arterial blood supply to the nasal mucosa;

 All mentioned arteries ramify to form several anastomotic plexuses located within the nasal mucosa.
-One of the plexuses is the submucosal cavernous plexus situated in the posterior part of the septum and the middle and inferior conchae.
+One of the plexuses is the submucosal cavernous plexus situated in the posterior part of the septum and the middle and inferior nasal conchae.
 Numerous arteriovenous anastomoses are positioned in the deep layer of the mucosa.

 Nerve supply of nasal cavity